-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Clifford is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 The Clifford family lived in one of the parishes by the name of Clifford in Herefordshire, Gloucestershire.

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Clifford, Cliffort, Clifforde, Clifforte and others.

 This web page shows only a small excerpt of our Clifford research.
-Another 313 words (22 lines of text) covering the years 1068, 1274, 1314, 1493, 1542, 1517, 1570, 1558, 1605, 1630, 1673, 1660, 1672, 1677, 1622, 1698, 1663, 1730, 1700, 1732 and are included under the topic Early Clifford History in all our PDF Extended History products and printed products wherever possible.
+Another 313 words (22 lines of text) covering the years 1068, 1274, 1314, 1493, 1542, 1517, 1570, 1558, 1605, 1670, 1630, 1673, 1660, 1672, 1677, 1622, 1698, 1663, 1730, 1700, 1732 and are included under the topic Early Clifford History in all our PDF Extended History products and printed products wherever possible.

-Another 285 words (20 lines of text) are included under the topic Early Clifford Notables in all our PDF Extended History products and printed products wherever possible.
+Another 111 words (8 lines of text) are included under the topic Early Clifford Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Clifford family moved to Ireland, but this topic is not covered in this excerpt.
 Another 125 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.